adoxa/ansicon/readme.txt

     Delete ANSI.dll, it has been replaced with ANSI32.dll.
     Delete ANSI-LLA.dll, it has been replaced with ANSI-LLW.dll.
-    Uninstall with your current version and install with this version.
+    Uninstall a pre-1.50 version and reinstall with this version.

     =====